paulhoule/pidove/README.md

 *Pidove* in particular implements most of the functions that the Streams API defines on the *Stream* object as static methods that act on *Iterable*.
-Python (including the *itertools* and *collections*) and the OCAML standard library (particularly *seq*) are major inspirations.
+Python (including the *itertools* and *collections*) and the OCAML standard library (particularly *seq*) are major inspirations.  *Pidove* also reuses parts of the stream facility that I like,  like *Collector*,  which really has nothing wrong with it.

 ## Sample code